LilleJohs/Observed-EB-Power-Spectrum/README.md

 # Observed EB Power Spectrum of the High Frequency Instrument of Planck

-This Github repo gives the beam-deconvoluted, stacked, observed EB power spectrum of the High Frequency Instrument of Planck as described in Eskilt et al (2023).
+This Github repo gives the beam-deconvolved, stacked, observed EB power spectrum of the High Frequency Instrument of Planck as described in Eskilt et al. (2023).
+The power spectrum was generated using the public data release 4 (NPIPE) of Planck using a mask of sky fraction 92% with PolSpice.
 See the paper for more information on how the EB power spectrum was created.

 The power spectrum is stored in `HFI_f_sky_092_EB_o.npy` in the Numpy file format.
 To load it in Python:
 ```